Long Grounded Thoughts: Synthesizing Visual Problems and Reasoning Chains at Scale: Experiments

-\textbf{Training Algorithms.} Our posttraining pipeline evaluates both simple stage and multistage SFT as well offline and online RL. \textbf{SFT.} We perform SFT on the large pool of data from Stage~1 and Stage~2.
+\textbf{SFT.} We perform SFT on the large pool of data from Stage~1 and Stage~2.
 To simplify training, we adopt a curriculum: first fine-tuning on simpler Stage~1 data for one epoch, then introducing the more complex Stage~2 data.
-Stage~1 consists of $\sim$750K datapoints, and Stage~2 adds $\sim$250K.
+Stage~1 consists of $\sim$750K datapoints, and Stage~2 adds $\sim$251K.
 We fine-tune the language decoder with a batch size of $256$, learning rate $ 8 \times 10^{-6}$.
 For Stage~1, we train for up to one epoch with maximum image resolution $512 \times 512$ and input cutoff length $1024$.
 For Stage~2, we halve the learning rate and apply early stopping based on validation loss.
-All experiments are implemented with \texttt{llama-factory}. \textbf{Offline RL (DPO).} We fine-tune the language decoder with a batch size of $256$ using a learning rates of $\{6 \times 10^{-6}\}$.
+All experiments are implemented with \texttt{llama-factory}.

+\textbf{Offline RL (DPO).} We fine-tune the language decoder with a batch size of $256$ using a learning rates of $\{6 \times 10^{-6}\}$.
 Training runs for up to six epochs with early stopping based on validation loss.
 For DPO, we set $\beta = 1$ and, following~\cite{pang2024iterative}, include the SFT loss with a weight of $0.5$.
-Implemented with \texttt{llama-factory}. \textbf{Online RL (GRPO).} We perform GRPO on top of the fine-tuned model via \texttt{VERL} \citep{verl}.
+Implemented with \texttt{llama-factory}.

+\textbf{Online RL (GRPO).} We perform GRPO on top of the fine-tuned model via \texttt{VERL} \citep{verl}.
 We set the batch size 128, max response length 8192 and the learning rate $1 \times 10^{-6}$.
 We use the KL loss coefficient of $0.001$ and omit entropy penalty.
 To avoid overfitting to a specific answer format, our labels are set in a diverse format (\textit{e.g.,} (A), A, and (A) \textit{answer}); thus, we compute the reward based on an LLM judge, assigning reward = $1$ to a correct answer and reward = $0$ to a wrong answer (as identified by the judge).
 We additionally assign format reward, we add $0.1$ to the reward if the response is formatted correct (\textit{i.e.,} the model correctly generates both \texttt{<think>} and \texttt{</think>}).